 VIPP volunteers from our Vashon Island community have been the backbone of our organization since 1984.
 Our 39 years and the experience and enthusiasm of our volunteers have proven that teamwork encourages new ideas, helps solve problems, builds morale, and promotes broader community support.
-We value collaboration and strategic partnerships with individuals, businesses, and other nonprofits on Vashon because they improve our community and further our mission.
+We value collaboration and strategic partnerships with individuals, businesses, and other nonprofits on Vashon and beyond because they improve our community and further our mission.

 Transparency means honest and open communication about the companion animals we offer for adoption and about the work we do.
 We strive to provide every potential adopter with complete information about the pet -- the information they want and the information they need.
 VIPP never withholds information or concerns about a dog or cat.
 We combine the insights and experience of professional animal behaviorists, foster team members and adoption team members to provide an adoption experience that is as transparent as possible.

 Similarly, the VIPP Board, its officers and its program managers continually work to develop and refine safe, ethical and conscientious policies and procedures for the organization and its volunteers.
 This effort incorporates best practices and standards for nonprofit animal welfare organizations, and VIPP constantly seeks to improve its service to the Vashon community by listening to and collaborating with VIPP volunteers, community stakeholders, animal welfare experts and the Vashon residents we serve.